welthagenchristopher/portapi/README.md

             Remember that application commands are registered against the bot - not against particular servers, or shards, or instances.

          i.b Something to note with using defer(): this invoke requires a followup() response, after the data has been recieved.
 However, only one followup() may be used in response to a defer() call.
-Syntaxially, you cannot have more than one present.
+Syntactically, you cannot have more than one present.
 What they don't tell you, is that any communication with the API behaves the same as followup() - so while you need one of these, you can then handle any other exception respones, or function calls, etc with generic discord.py methods.